Heading to College? Here’s Help to Sort Through Types of Student Loans

 While we can advocate for change within and outside of the political system, we must play ball in the meantime — that means getting familiar with the types of student loans available to us so that we can make the best financial choices for our current and future situations.

-For the sake of simplicity, there are two main types of federal student loans to consider: Stafford Loans and Perkins Loans.
-As of September 30th, 2017, the federal government will be ending the Perkins Loan program, making Stafford Loans the go-to student loan option.
+For the sake of simplicity, there are two main types of federal student loans to consider: Subsidized Stafford Loans and Unsubsidized Stafford Loans.

 You’ll also come across two types of PLUS Loans: Parent PLUS Loans and Grad PLUS Loans.
 Beyond that, you can consider consolidating your various types of student loans into one: a Direct Consolidation Loan.

-If you’re planning to receive federal loan aid, this is the loan to know.
-Funding for these common student loans comes from the Federal Direct Student Loan Program (FDSLP) and can be offered as subsidized or unsubsidized.
+If you’re planning to receive federal loan aid, the Stafford Loan (also called a Direct Loan) is the one to know.
+Funding for this common student loan comes from the Federal Direct Student Loan Program (FDSLP) and can be offered as subsidized or unsubsidized.

 Subsidized Stafford Loans afford you the ability to defer any interest payments until after you graduate.
 Instead, the federal government will pay the interest rates while you are in school at least halftime, as well as during the six-month grace period that follows graduation, (in theory, you would be spending that time looking for a job.)

 Subsidized Stafford Loans are great for college students because it means less time spent working to pay for school and more time focusing on studying and writing papers.
-According to Debt.org, interest rates for subsidized Stafford Loans during the 2017-2018 school year will be roughly 3.76%.
+Interest rates for all subsidized Stafford Loans and all unsubsidized undergraduate Stafford Loans have a fixed interest rate of 5.05% for loans disbursed before July 1, 2019, according to the Federal Student Aid Office.
+Unsubsidized Stafford Loans for graduate students clock in at a 6.6% interest rate.

 Subsidized Stafford Loans are not for everyone, however.
-According to the Federal Student Aid Office, students must demonstrate a financial need when filling out the Free Application for Federal Student Aid (FAFSA) form; this typically means the family’s income is below $50,000, per Debt.org.
+According to the Federal Student Aid Office, students must demonstrate a financial need when filling out the Free Application for Federal Student Aid (FAFSA) form.

 There are limits to the amount of money you can borrow via a subsidized Stafford Loan, and it largely depends on your family’s situation and your current year in school.
 The Federal Student Aid Office offers a helpful table that breaks down the credit limits for this loan, though please note your school may not actually grant this amount.

-Unsubsidized Stafford Loans are easier to obtain, as you won’t need to prove any financial need.
+There are also Unsubsidized Stafford Loans, which are easier to obtain, as you won’t need to prove any financial need.
 However, the federal government will not make payments on your interest while you are in school.
 You can still defer these payments until after graduation, but you will be responsible for the entire interest amount.
-For the 2017-2018 school year, the rate is still 3.76%.

 Direct Consolidation Loans